homerhanumat/bpexploder/README.md

 A Simple Widget
 ---------------

-`bpexploder` represents my first foray into HTMLWidgets for R. It makes makes boxplots that explode upon mouse-click into jittered individual-value plots.
-You can configure tool-tips for the individual points.
+`bpexploder` represents my first foray into Html Widgets for R; it renders box-plots that explode upon mouse-click into jittered individual-value plots.
+You have the option to configure tool-tips for the individual points.

 Installation and Usage
 ----------------------

-Installl the package from GitHub:
+Install the package from Git Hub:

 ``` r
 devtools::install_github("homerhanumat/bpexploder")